 The Technical University of Munich (TUM) combines top-class facilities for cutting-edge research with unique learning opportunities for 39,081 students.
 TUM scientists are committed to finding solutions to the major challenges facing society as we move forward: Health & Nutrition • Energy & Natural Resources • Environment & Climate • Information & Communications • Mobility & Infrastructure.
 TUM thinks and acts with an entrepreneurial spirit.
 Its aim: to create lasting value for society.
 All this combines to make TUM one of Europe’s leading universities.

-TUM has retained its “University of Excellence” title.
+TUM is one of Germany's “Universities of Excellence”.
 In 2012, TUM’s institutional strategy was approved with its Tenure Track career system for young scientists – the first of its kind in Germany.

 To realize its aim of creating lasting value for society, TUM embraces the open mindset of a science-driven enterprise.
 It has undertaken a series of reforms since 1998 to transform itself into an entrepreneurial university.

 - Entrepreneurial spirit: TUM supports university graduates/researchers who have promising ideas for high-tech start-ups.
 Such start-ups currently employ ~ 14,500 people (as of 2012).
 TUM provides advice on setting up a new company and prepares budding entrepreneurs for the challenges of the market.
 TUM start-up consulting